 - A burning feeling

 - Redness and swelling

 What causes bunions?

 Bunions may be hereditary, as they often run in families.
 This suggests that people may inherit a faulty foot shape.
 In addition, footwear that does not fit properly may cause bunions.
-Bunions are made worse by tight, poorly-fitting, or too-small shoes.
-Bunions may also happen due to inflammatory conditions such as arthritis.
+Bunions are made worse by shoes that are tight, fit poorly, or are too small.
+Bunions may also be caused by inflammatory conditions such as arthritis.

 Who gets bunions?

 Anyone can get bunions, but they are more common in women.
-People with flat feet are also more likely to get bunions due to the changes in the foot caused by bunions.
+People with flat feet are also more likely to get bunions because of the changes in the foot caused by bunions.